arpitpaatni2007-jpg/CSF-assissgnment-4/docs/development.md

 This document outlines the complete development process used to create the portfolio website.

 # Initial Setup
--Created a project folder inside VS Code.
+Created a project folder inside VS Code.
--Added two main files: assignment4.html and assignment-4.css.
+Added two main files: assignment4.html and assignment-4.css.
--Opened VS Code terminal and initialized Git:
+Opened VS Code terminal and initialized Git:
 # HTML Structure
 Built the page using semantic HTML elements such as:
 <header>